UPDATED MARCH 3, 2026

 Diversions and interruptions

-To sustain momentum, you need to stay focused on your sales message — like the market trader did.
+To sustain momentum, you need to stay focused on your sales message, like the market trader did.
 If you deviate your audience’s attention from that message, any momentum you’ve built will be gone.

 You’ll lose your momentum if you:

-- Go off on a tangent
+- Go off on tangents

 - Add extraneous or irrelevant details